JuliaRobotics/Caesar.jl/docs/src/index.md

 [NavAbility.io](http://www.navability.io) helps the with administration and support of the Caesar.jl community, please reach out for any additional information (info@navability.io), or using the community links provided below.

-# Origins in Fundamental Research
+# Origins and Ongoing Research

 Caesar.jl developed as a spin-out project from MIT's Computer Science and Artificial Intelligence Laboratory.
 See related works on [the literature page](https://www.juliarobotics.org/Caesar.jl/latest/refs/literature/).
 Many future directions are in the works -- including fundamental research, implementation quality/performance, and system integration.